-Ozzy was found on October 31, 2018 on the streets of West Virginia.
-He was taken in by animal control as a cruelty cause because of the condition he was in.
+Ozzy was found on October 31, 2018, on the streets of West Virginia.
+He was taken in by animal control as a cruelty case because of the condition he was in.
 Ozzy was severely emaciated, forty pounds underweight, had a bone deformity, pressure sores, and scarring, they observed that his spirit was unbroken.
 Doberman Underground did not hesitate to take Ozzy in.

 Ozzy was adopted on April 19th and for now, he is living his best life ever with his new mom and dober-sister as they hike and explore on her horse farm.